-IBRC is a member of Affiliated British Riding Clubs and is therefore able to enter teams of 4 in the various qualifiers for National Championships (Dressage, Showjumping, Hunter/Horse Trials etc) If you would like to be considered for the teams then please read the information provided here and then contact our Team Managers at the above email address for more information.
+IBRC is a member of Affiliated British Riding Clubs and is therefore able to enter teams of 4 (both senior and junior teams) in the various qualifiers for National Championships (Dressage, Showjumping, Hunter/Horse Trials etc).

 Key things you need to know:

 New Hat standards - follow this link http://www.hatstandards.co.uk/permitted-standards-at-a-glance